 - I place my planet above profits and do so with purpose.
 I want to leave this world in a better place for my children and I am frightened it may be too late.
 Climate change is a silent, urgent threat that is undermining our ability to prosper.
 Short-term profits inflated by pollution and corporate malpractice cannot remain the American norm.
 Capitalism must have ethical standards.

 - I choose economic innovation over maintaining the status quo.
-This includes a minimum wage of $15 per hour, Medicare for all, expanded broadband infrastructure for the most rural parts of Iowa, and deregulation of cannabis for industrial, medicinal, and recreational purposes.
+This includes a stronger minimum wage, universal healthcare for all, expanded broadband infrastructure for the most rural parts of Iowa, and deregulation of cannabis for industrial, medicinal, and recreational purposes.
 Iowa’s “Brain Drain” must end but young people need a reason to stick around.
 Our sons and daughters deserve economic opportunities and a better quality of life.

 - Gender exists on a continuum.
 There is no such thing as an ideal sex and I support policies accepting and accommodating of that fact.
 Everyone is welcome to join my movement.

 Representative government is failing in Iowa.
 Elected politicians should come from all walks of life and genders.